FredTheBarber/EditingPublic/style guide.md

 Examples:
 * "I think you're... cute."
 * "You make me so mad...
-I'm going to kill you!"
+Today is the day you die!"

 ## When to Use Ellipses